vbocan/ipfees/docs/softwarex-manuscript.md

 ### 2.4 Key Features

-**Bulk Processing**: Portfolio-level fee estimation across multiple jurisdictions with CSV export for budget planning

-**API-First Design**: Comprehensive REST endpoints enable integration with existing IP management systems, supporting automated fee calculations in docketing workflows

-**Real-Time Validation**: Jurisdiction-specific validation rules prevent invalid parameter combinations (e.g., claims exceeding jurisdiction limits)

-**Audit Logging**: Complete transaction history with jurisdiction, parameters, results, and exchange rates for compliance and reproducibility

-**Extensible Architecture**: Plugin system for custom currency providers and jurisdiction-specific calculation overrides

-**Responsive Design**: Mobile-optimized interface for on-the-go fee estimations and portfolio reviews
+Beyond basic fee calculation, IPFees delivers comprehensive functionality designed for real-world IP portfolio management.
+The system supports bulk processing for portfolio-level fee estimation across multiple jurisdictions, with CSV export capabilities for budget planning and financial reporting.
+This allows practitioners to model the costs of different filing strategies across entire patent families rather than calculating fees one jurisdiction at a time.

+The API-first design philosophy ensures that all functionality available through the web interface is also accessible programmatically through comprehensive REST endpoints.
+This enables integration with existing IP management systems and supports automated workflows where fee estimates feed into larger decision-making processes.
+Jurisdiction-specific validation rules prevent invalid parameter combinations—such as claim counts exceeding jurisdiction limits or invalid entity type specifications—catching errors before they propagate into budget models or client communications.

+Complete audit logging captures the full transaction history including jurisdiction, parameters, results, and exchange rates used, enabling both compliance verification and historical analysis of fee trends over time.
+The extensible architecture includes a plugin system for custom currency providers and jurisdiction-specific calculation extensions, supporting enterprise integration scenarios where organizations may have negotiated special fee arrangements or require integration with internal financial systems.
+The responsive design ensures the interface works effectively on mobile devices, recognizing that practitioners often need to perform quick calculations or review fee estimates while away from their desks.

 ---